 The Diocese of Southwell and Nottingham own the legal title of the land and freehold where the Academies are situated, there is no formal lease in place and the Diocese do not charge any rent for the use of the property.
-The Academy Trust has a licence to occupy only and, given the terms set out in the Church Supplemental Agreements, the trustees concluded that the trust does not have control over the premises.
-The guidance provided in the Academies Accounts Direction states that, where a Supplemental Agreement is in place and the trust does not have full rights or control, such assets should not be recognised in the financial statements.
-This guidance has been followed and, therefore, the properties have not been recognised on the Trust's balance sheet.
+The Academy Trust has a licence to occupy only and, given the terms set out in the Church Supplemental Agreements, the trustees have concluded that the trust does not have control over the premises.
+Until this year the trust had recognised the land and buildings on its Balance Sheet at valuation, but guidance in the Academies Accounts Direction has now clarified that where a Supplemental Agreement is in place and the trust does not have full rights or control, any such asset should not be recognised in the Balance Sheet.